Vietnam Product Sourcing: A Step-by-Step Guide

 A clear brief ensures we match buyers with the right type of factory.

 Step 2.
-Find the Right Factory in Vietnam (Actual Screening Method We Use)
+Find the Right Factory in Vietnam

 One of the most challenging steps in Vietnam product sourcing is factory selection.
 Vietnam has thousands of workshops and factories, but not all of them are suitable for every project.

-1) Capability and specialization check
+1) Check Capability and Specialization

 First of all, we need to understand what a factory truly does.
 There are numerous process technologies included in making a product.
 Manufacturers within the same product category may seem similar on paper, but in reality, their core strengths and skills can be quite different.